Victorian Days Walking Tours 2016

 Discover Milagra Ridge’s military history from World War II gun emplacements for coastal defense to the Nike missle launch site (1955-1974).
+The walk is led by Dave Bridgman, who was stationed at Milagra Ridge in the early 1970s.
 Part of the Golden Gate National Recreation Area, Milagra Ridge is one of the few remaining habitats for the mission blue butterfly.
 Walking shoes are recommended for this two-hour hike on level ground.
 To get to the walk, from Sharp Park Road turn north on College Drive and continue about 1/4 mile to roadside parking at the Milagra Ridge gate.
 Parking is limited, carpools are encouraged.

 The Pacifica Historical Society will lead an evening tour that begins at the corner of Montecito and Beach Boulevard.
 During a tour of historic buildings of the central Sharp Park area, view the historic “castle,” walk past the Little Brown Church and stroll along the promenade.
 The tour will conclude at sunset with a view from the Pacifica Pier.
 Call 650.738.2332 for more information.

 Menlo Park - Saturday, August 6 at 11 a.m.

 Led by author Bo Crane and other members of the Menlo Park Historical Association, the walking tour begins at the train depot (1120 Merrill St., Menlo Park) built in 1867.
 The tour continues across El Camino Real and up 1/3 mile on Santa Cruz Ave to Fremont Park, honoring the World War I Army camp site, before turning around for sites including the Holy Virgin Russian Orthodox Church, formerly an Episcopal chapel built in 1886.
 Overall, the tour is 1½ miles long.

 Folger Stable - Saturday, August 6 at 1 p.m.